 Explanation: As a qualified candidate for this position, you should be comfortable with test or behavior-driven development.
 The interviewer is continuing to ask specific technical questions.
-Keep in mind that any response to a technical question may result in a follow-up question.
-This is why it’s best to keep your answers brief and to the point.
+Keep in mind that any response to a technical question may result in a follow-up question which is why it’s best to keep your answers brief and to the point.

-Example: “Unit testing is used to verify methods, which are the smallest unit in Ruby programming.
-This enables a developer to clean up an API before other routines consume it in the application.
-It also verifies that the actual result of the method matches an expected result.”
+Example: “Unit testing is used to verify methods which are the smallest unit in Ruby programming.
+This enables a developer to clean up an API before other routines consume it within the application.
+It also verifies the actual result of the method matches an expected result.”

-Explanation: Another technical question asking for a definition of a specific component of Ruby.
+Explanation: This is another technical question asking for a definition of a specific component of Ruby.

 Additional Ruby Developer Interview Questions

-Name the 3 levels of access control within Ruby.
+Name the three levels of access control within Ruby.